 Nearly all undergraduates attending Middlebury reside in College-owned buildings.
-In fall 2009, 2,456 students attend Middlebury, and more than 95% of them are accommodated in 23 residence halls and 32 residence houses that house from three to 250 students.
+In fall 2010, approximately 2,500 students (official census data will be available in mid-October) attend Middlebury, and more than 95% of them are accommodated in 27 residence halls and 33 residence houses that house from three to 250 students.
 In addition, a small number of students reside in off campus housing.
 Some students choose special-interest houses such as the language houses.
 There are three dining halls on campus which operate on varied schedules.
 McCullough Student Center houses the offices of Campus Activities and Leadership and provides space for a large social hall, the Grille, the MiddXpress convenience store, the post office, a game room, and the mail room.